awsdocs/amazon-traffic-mirroring-guide/doc_source/tm-example-inbound-tcp-udp.md

 | Destination CIDR block | 0\.0\.0\.0/0 |
 | Description | TCP Rule |

-## Step 4: Create a Traffic Mirror Filter with a Rule for UDP Traffic<a name="step-create-filter-tcp"></a>
+## Step 4: Create a traffic mirror filter with a rule for UDP traffic<a name="step-create-filter-tcp"></a>

 Create a traffic mirror filter \(Filter 2\) with the following inbound rule for UDP traffic\.
-For more information, see [Create a Traffic Mirror Filter](traffic-mirroring-filter.md#create-traffic-mirroring-filter)
+For more information, see [Create a traffic mirror filter](traffic-mirroring-filter.md#create-traffic-mirroring-filter)

-**Traffic Mirror Filter Rule for Inbound UDP Traffic**
+**Traffic mirror filter rule for inbound UDP traffic**

 | Option | Value |
 | --- | --- |